LastTherapy/python_with_c/README.md

 ZeroDivisionError: Cannot divide by zero
 ```

-The module should only include two files mentioned above and be installable using
+The module should contain only the two files mentioned above and be installable with `python setup.py install`.
-`python setup.py install`

-BONUS: upgrade the code of your calculator so it can handle both int and float values for both
+BONUS: Update your calculator code to handle both int and float values for both operands.
-operands.

 ## Chapter V
 ### Exercise 01: Split-Second

-The engine roared a couple of times outside and in a couple of minutes a garage door opened.
+The engine roared a few times outside and in a few minutes a garage door opened.

- "Brian, come on it!"
+ "Brian, come on!"
 Toretto waved invitingly.
-"Have you ever programmed any ECUs?"
+"Have you ever programmed an ECU?"

-Letty giggled, but tried to hide that.
+Letty giggled, but tried to hide it.

  "Hey Dominic!
-Well, not really, but I know what's the main challenge."
+Well, not really, but I know what the main challenge is."

  "Making it go as fast as possible?
-Just like with cars in general?"
+Like with cars in general?"

- "Actually, it's making *SURE* that it goes faster than before.
-Do you know how computers
+"Actually, it's to make it go *SURELY* faster than it did before.
+You know how computers measure time?"
- measure time?"

-Dominic raised an eyebrow, but Letty immediately responded:
+Dominic raised an eyebrow, but Letty answered immediately:

- "Every computer has at least two types of clocks - one stores current time and one
- measures periods of it, so a machine can compare them."
+ "Every computer has at least two kinds of clocks — one that stores the current time and one that measures periods of it, so a machine can compare them."

  "Exactly!"
 Brian smiled.
-"So when it comes to split-seconds there is a physical crystal
- on a board which vibrates on a certain frequency.
-To compare two time deltas you can just look
- at two numbers which are guaranteed to strictly increase tick by tick while time passes.
+"So when it comes to fractions of a second, there is a physical crystal on a board that vibrates at a certain frequency.
+To compare two time deltas, all you have to do is look at two numbers that are guaranteed to strictly increase tick by tick as time passes.

- "Oh, I remember it now," Dominic stood up to shake Brian's hand.
-"That's why digital
- car parts have monotonic clocks."
+ "Oh, now I remember," Dominic stood up to shake Brian's hand.
+"That's why digital have monotonic clocks."

 -----

-You need to use a built-in `ctypes` library in Python to implement an interface to a monotonic
-clock in your operating system.
-Windows, Linux and MacOS have the function as a part of a standard
-library.
-Python [also has it now](https://peps.python.org/pep-0418/#time-monotonic), but you
-should write your own version from scratch.
+You need to use a built-in `ctypes` library in Python to implement an interface to a monotonic clock in your operating system.
+Windows, Linux, and MacOS have this as part of a standard library.
+Python [also has it now](https://peps.python.org/pep-0418/#time-monotonic), but you should write your own version from scratch.

-It should be a function `monotonic()` in a file called `monotonic.py` and a returned value should
-be in seconds (some OSes also support nanoseconds).
+It should be a function `monotonic()` in a file called `monotonic.py` and a returned value should be in seconds (some OSes also support nanoseconds).

 ## Chapter VI
 ### Exercise 02: Autopilot

-The preparations for the heist were almost completed, roles assigned, and all of the equipment
-upgraded.
-One of the advanced prototypes included machine learning powered steering control
-unit.
-Its main purpose was to save driver's life at all costs during possible collisions and
-dangerous situations, analyzing the surroundings with cameras and depth sensors.
+Preparations for the heist were nearly complete, with roles assigned and equipment upgraded.
+One of the advanced prototypes included a machine learning power steering control unit.
+Its main purpose was to save the driver's life at all costs during possible collisions and dangerous situations by analyzing the surroundings with cameras and depth sensors.

-Dominic pulled Brian aside for a couple of minutes before the briefing.
+Dominic pulled Brian aside for a few minutes before the briefing.

- "You know some people on this team are a family to me.
+ "You know, some of the people on this team are like family to me.
 Including you.
-We've talked a lot
- about computers and control units this morning - can you once again tell me that this device will
- do its best to keep everyone safe?
+We've talked a lot this morning about computers and controllers — can you tell me again that this device will do its best to keep everyone safe?
 Is it fast enough?"

- "You know this is a top notch prototype created by some very clever people."
+ "You know, this is a top-notch prototype created by some very smart people."

  "I know.
-I just needed a confirmation.
+I just needed confirmation.
 Do you have any idea how it actually works?"

-Brian smiled and then just whispered one phrase trying to sound as spooky as possible:
+Brian smiled and then just whispered a sentence, trying to sound as creepy as possible:

  "It multiplies matrices!"

 -----

 This time you need to use a third way to speed up computation in Python, which is [Cython](https://cython.org/).
-We don't go into Data Science, but [multiplying matrices](https://en.wikipedia.org/wiki/Matrix_multiplication) is a pretty easy and
+We won't go into Data Science, but [multiplying matrices](https://en.wikipedia.org/wiki/Matrix_multiplication) is a fairly simple and straightforward procedure.
-straightforward procedure.

-The sample simplified Python code for it may look somewhat similar to this:
+The example simplified Python code for it might look something like this:

 ```python
 from itertools import tee